zapier/formatic/README.md

 Yay, our form can say hello!
 Hey, what does that have to do with forms?
 Well, vanilla formatic doesn't know anything about forms.
 It's the job of plugins to teach formatic about forms.
-We're just hear to learn about plugins, but the same principles can be used to extend an already functional formatic.
+We're just here to learn about plugins, but the same principles can be used to extend an already functional formatic.